 • The wheels—Keep in mind that this refers to the metal (usually aluminum alloy) wheel that a tire fits onto and not the tire itself.

-Drivetrain Warranty vs. Powertrain Warranty
+Drivetrain Coverage vs. Powertrain Coverage

-Do You Need an Extended Drivetrain Warranty?
+Do You Need an Extended Drivetrain Plan?

-While a typical warranty from a car manufacturer can cover the basic parts of your car’s drivetrain, it isn’t usually customizable to fit your personal needs and preferences.
+While a typical plan from a car manufacturer can cover the basic parts of your car’s drivetrain, it isn’t usually customizable to fit your personal needs and preferences.
 Many expire after 100,000 miles, a time when your car is especially susceptible to problems.

 • You save money on the expensive cost of future repairs and replacements.